MicrosoftDocs/memdocs/memdocs/intune/protect/wandera-mtd-connector-integration.md

 Before you start the process to integrate Wandera with Intune, make sure you have the following prerequisites in place:
 -	Intune subscription
 -	Azure Active Directory administrator credentials and assigned role that is able to grant the following permissions:
     - Sign in and read user profile
     - Access the directory as the signed-in user
     - Read directory data
     - Send device risk information to Intune

 -	A valid Wandera subscription
     -	An administrator account with super admin privileges

-### Wandera Mobile Threat Defense app authorization
+## Integration overview

-The Wandera Mobile Threat Defense app authorization process:
+Enabling Mobile Threat Defense integration between Wandera and Endpoint Manager entails:
-- Allow the Wandera Mobile Threat Defense service to communicate information related to device health state back to Intune.
+- Enabling Wandera’s UEM Connect service to synchronize information with Azure and Endpoint Manager.
+This includes user and device Life Cycle Management (LCM) metadata, along with Mobile Threat Defense (MTD) device threat level.
-- Wandera syncs with Azure AD Enrollment Group membership to populate its device's database.
+- Create Activation Profiles in Wandera to define device enrollment behavior.
-- Allow the Wandera RADAR admin portal to use Azure AD Single Sign On (SSO).
+- Deploy Wandera over-the-air to managed iOS and Android devices.
-- Allow the Wandera Mobile Threat Defense app to sign in using Azure AD SSO.
+- Configure Wandera for end user self-service using MAM-WE on unmanaged iOS and Android devices.

 ## Set up Wandera Mobile Threat Defense integration
 Setting up integration between Wandera and Intune does not require any support from Wandera staff and can be easily accomplished in a matter of minutes.